rishirajbansal/DeploymentSetup-dotCMS/README.md

 Setup SSH to access remote Machine from local Machine (where Jenkins will be running)

-1. Generate SSH Key pair to communicate with remote instance securely via SSH
+1. On local host machine, generate SSH Key pair to communicate with remote instance securely via SSH

     ```
 	ssh-keygen -t rsa -b 4096 -C "dotcmsl@dynamictype.com"